ShubhamChandratre/TravelPlanner-AI/README.md

-# Welcome to your AI Trip Planner project
+# Welcome to AI Trip Planner project

 Follow these steps: